-A visualisation of the changes in the standardised residual means for each trait per region before and after adjusting for the SELS variables16 is shown for BMI in Figure 2 and for all traits in Supplementary Figure 1.
+A visualisation of the changes in the standardised residual means for each trait per region before and after adjusting for the SELS variables was created using latitude and longitude of Scottish postcodes in R16.
+This is shown for BMI in Figure 2 and for all traits in Supplementary Figure 1.
 The only remaining regional differences were for creatinine and ABSI.
-Since our results suggest that those were not due to the regional genetic structure (Table 1, Structure Model), these remaining differences are likely to be caused by other environmental variables not measured in our data and not associated with family genetic structure or family environment.
+Since our results suggest that those were not due to the geographical population genetic structure (Table 1, Structure Model), these remaining differences are likely to be caused by other environmental variables not measured in our data and not associated with family genetic structure or family environment.

 We repeated the whole set of analyses including a larger set of genetic and environmental matrices (G: genomic relationship matrix, K: kinship matrix, C: couples matrix, S: siblings matrix; see Fig. 1: Full models F, S, E and S+E) combining the different set of covariates and the results observed were similar to those of the Benchmark models described above: most regional differences were removed when fitting the SELS variables (Supplementary Table 4).

-Figure 2.
-Regional values of BMI before and after adjusting for the environmental variables.
-Changes in the standardised residual means of BMI per region before (left panel) and after (right panel) adjusting for all the lifestyle and socioeconomic covariates.
-Yellow: regions with less than 20 individuals, not considered.